-In January 2007, American Airlines, Continental Airlines, and United Air Lines (the Plaintiffs) filed a complaint in Federal District Court alleging that LAX has imposed new M&O charges in violation of their leases at LAX.
+In January 2007, American Airlines, Continental Airlines, and United Airlines (the Plaintiffs) filed a complaint in Federal District Court alleging that LAWA has imposed new M&O charges in violation of their leases at LAX.

 In January 2008, the Board approved interim settlement agreements with the Plaintiffs.
 Thereafter, a joint stipulation for dismissal of the entire action filed by the parties was granted by the Court without prejudice to renew.
-United Air Lines and Continental Airlines have since settled their claims with LAX relating to this matter.
-The interim settlement with American Airlines (AA) was subsequently extended until December 31, 2010 and the action has not been reinitiated as of October 30, 2012.
+United Airlines and Continental Airlines have since settled their claims with LAX relating to this matter.

+The interim settlement with American Airlines (AA) was subsequently extended until December 31, 2010 and the action has not been reinitiated.
 AA continued to pay M&O charges, based on the already expired interim settlement agreement, that is lower than LAX's interpretation of the lease.

-In November 2011, AA filed for Chapter 11 bankruptcy protection.
-Pursuant to bankruptcy laws, AA has a certain period of time to assume or reject the lease.
-If AA assumes the lease, it must cure existing defaults as LAX views the underpayment as a default under the lease.
-If AA rejects the lease, the lease is deemed terminated.
+In November 2011, AA's parent company filed for Chapter 11 bankruptcy protection.
+Pursuant to bankruptcy laws, AA has a certain period of time to assume or reject the lease and must cure any defaults if it assumes the lease.
+AA has assumed the lease, but has put aside the "cure" issue for future court hearing.
+LAWA views the underpayment as a default under the lease.
+At this time AA and LAWA are negotiating the cure amount.